Workers’ Compensation Insurance in Minnesota

 Full and final settlements close the case completely, but may leave open the right to continue submitting medical claims.

-All settlements are subject to the approval of a workers’ compensation judge at the Minnesota Office of Administrative Hearings.
+According to Minnesota statutes, all settlements are subject to the approval of a workers’ compensation judge at the Minn.
+Office of Administrative Hearings.

 The statute of limitations for workers’ comp claims in Minnesota is three years from the date of injury or illness as long as the employer filed a First Report of Injury with the Minnesota Department of Labor and Industry.